The Isle of Wight College has standard entry requirements for full-time college courses, depending on the level of the course to be studied.

 You will be working in a mature, creative and exciting environment of art and design at The Isle of Wight College.
 You will study in a new purpose built art design and media block, with up-to-date facilities which include spacious multi-purpose studios and an industry equipped Apple Mac Suite.

-Building from the five core underpinning units, you will be prepared during your first year to start to take more responsibility over your educational direction in the second year, through set projects and direct guidance.
+Building from the core units, you will be prepared during your first year to start to take more responsibility over your educational direction in the second year, through set projects and direct guidance.

 All the projects are justified with an industrial context to them, allowing us to develop your understanding of the industry while developing your design skills, and gaining a recognised national qualification.